 - Slots: Get a point for every $5 of coin-in.

 - Video Poker: Get a point for every $10 of coin-in.

 - Table Games: A $10 average wager on Blackjack for one hour will earn you 10 points.
 (This is refreshingly transparent even compared to land-based casinos.)
 But like most casinos, they offer a blanket “points earned will vary based on game and bet,” since various games have various house edges to them and the point earning usually depends on that.

-Like many point systems, each point is the equivalent of a penny in value.
+Each point is the equivalent of two cents in value.
 The points can be redeemed in two ways: